UNiXMIT/UNiXSF/README.md

 Alternatively you can:

 1. Close all instances of your browser.
-2. Execute update.cm, which downloads the updated extension files, overwriting the old files.
+2. Execute update.cmd, which downloads the updated extension files, overwriting the old files.
 3. The extention will now be updated when you start your browser again.

+## Feature Wishlist

+- Configurable refresh time.
+- Allow users to add additional products to be checked when clicking the documentation button.
+- Check for product version on a case and open the correct documentation for that version.
+- Fix the limitation where FTS and Quixy case links only work on the first case tab open.

 ## Limitations